Contents

 24. Wooden DIY Hot Tub

 What better way to relax in the evening than outdoors in a bubbling tub of bliss?
 Be the envy of all your friends with a wooden hot tub.
-All you need is wood, water and a match.
+If you’re confident at DIY, you could build one yourself, but there are also kits and ready-made units available.

 25. Pergola